-- To increase the number of outstanding local AI researchers and skilled graduates - To establish interconnected nodes of scientific excellence in universities, CRIs and Regional Research Institutes - To develop global thought leadership on the economic, ethical, cultural, policy and legal implications of advances in Al - · To support a national research community on AI
+- To increase the number of outstanding local Al researchers and skilled graduates - To establish interconnected nodes of scientific excellence in universities, CRIs and Regional Research Institutes - 3.
+To develop global thought leadership on the economic, ethical, cultural, policy and legal implications of advances in Al - 4.
+To support a national research community on AI

 Universities can play a fundamental role in educating the next generation of AI practitioners.
 The main risk for companies is to think that online courses from cloud computing providers are sufficient to train their employees.
 There is an urgent need for professional education at the university level for people implementing AI at companies.
 In medicine, there is a clear preference for medical staff trained at universities, and not through YouTube videos.
 People also prefer to work with doctors with experience and not students.
 The same should be valid for AI: we need to have expert people in AI leading AI projects with a solid education in AI at a university level.
+It nations pursuing an AI blueprint should propose a way forward to create a domestic research environment that makes use of industry-academia collaboration.
+The focus should be on attracting the best talent for basic and applied research and examining how the existing research incentive systems could be reformed for greater cross-sectoral integration in industry and governance.

-It is not the same to use a car than to build a car.
+is not the same to use a car than to build a car.
 It is very easy to use a car or AI, but it is very difficult to build a car or a new AI algorithm or system.
 There is no need to have a university degree to use a car or AI, but there is a need for a university degree to build a car or a new AI system.
 There is a strong need for AI graduates for our big primary industry, health/(bio)medical, environmental, high-value/ high-tech manufacturing as well as social, wellbeing, economics, finance, and others.
 Further, the professional skills required extend beyond technical skills into domains like professional ethics, which is vitally important to realise the value of culturally responsive AI, ethical AI and data sovereignty.